-The Grand Canyon's formation is what makes it difficult to calculate volume.
-In a simple volume calculation, you'd be looking at a cube, sphere or other congruent object with defined dimensions.
-Take one look at the Grand Canyon and you can tell that such defined dimensions do not exist.
-The width and depth of the Grand Canyon vary along its great length, and rough, incongruent structures of rock also alter the dimensions.
-To calculate an accurate volume would require painstakingly calculating the volume of many tiny individual segments and adding them together.
-Given the enormous size of the Grand Canyon, this would be extremely time consuming and difficult.
+What makes it difficult to calculate the volume of the Grand Canyon is its very formation.
+In simple volume calculation, you'd be looking at a cube, sphere or other congruent object with defined dimensions.
+Taking one look at the Grand Canyon, you can tell that such defined dimensions do not exist.
+The width and depth of the Grand Canyon vary along its great length, and rough, incongruent structure of rock also alters the dimensions.
+To actually calculate an accurate volume would require painstakingly calculating the volume of many tiny individual segments and adding together.
+Given the enormous size of the Grand Canyon this would be extremely time-consuming and difficult.

-The National Geographic Visitor Center lists the average depth of the Grand Canyon at 4000 feet.
+The National Geographic Visitors Center's website has the average depth of the Grand Canyon listed at 4000 feet.
 In this case, the volume would be 308,892,672,000,000 cubic feet or 2098.5 cubic miles.

 Although the volume of the Grand Canyon is an interesting statistic to consider, it is not a largely cited figure.
-Most figures on the Grand Canyon include dimensions like length, width and depth, but don't cover volume, due to the lack of an accurate figure.
+Most figures on the Grand Canyon include dimensions like length, width and depth, but don't cover volume, probably due to the lack of an accurate figure.